What Utah Residents Need to Know About Obamacare

-To begin, keep in mind these key points about Obamacare in Utah:
+To begin, keep in mind these key points about health insurance in Utah:

-To learn whether your current health plan satisfies the requirements of Obamacare or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Utah?
+To learn whether your current health plan satisfies the requirements of the Affordable Care Act or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Utah?

-For 2017 health plans, open enrollment runs from November 1, 2016 through January 31, 2017.
-During that time, residents of Utah may use the website HealthCare.gov to choose their health insurance plan, apply for cost-saving subsidies, and get other help they need.
+Residents of Utah use the website HealthCare.gov to choose their health insurance plan, apply for cost-saving subsidies, and get other help they need.

 If you are currently uninsured, you can use the state marketplace to compare plans and enroll in a plan that meets your needs.